erick-sudo/toyproblems/README.md

 ***

 ## Live Link
-You can access the web application directly via this [LINK.](https://erick-sudo.github.io/toyproblems)
+You can access the web application directly via this [Toy Problems](https://erick-sudo.github.io/toyproblems)
 *****

 ## Technologies Used